michellefame/geol-enst-253-labs/labs/lab-01-introduction-gis/index.md

 5. Right-click on the top of the new field and choose **Calculate Geometry**.
 6. Change the units to **Square Kilometers**, and change the coordinate system to **NAD 1983 StatePlane Massachusetts FIPS 2001 (Meters)** by clicking on the mini globe symbol.
 (We will talk more later about how coordinate systems can impact area calculations).

-<span style="color:blue">**Question 7:** Based on your calculation in ArcGIS, what is the total area of the Town of Amherst in square kilometers rounded to 2 decimal places?</span>
+> **❓ Question 7:** Based on your calculation in ArcGIS, what is the total area of the Town of Amherst in square kilometers rounded to 2 decimal places?

 **Applying to Parcels:**
 1. Open up the attribute table for `Amherst_Parcels`.